shivunippani/MyFirstRepository/README.md

 # MyFirstRepository
-this is the first git repository
+This is the first git repository

+Author- Shivu Nippani